airspeed-velocity/asv/docs/source/dev.rst

         Values except ``params`` can be ``null``, indicating missing data.

-        Floating-point numbers are truncated to 5 significant base-10 digits when saving, in order to produce smaller JSON files.
+        Floating-point numbers in ``stats_*`` and ``duration`` are truncated to 5 significant base-10 digits when saving, in order to produce smaller JSON files.

+        - ``result``: (param-list) contains the summarized result value(s) of the benchmark.
+The values are float, NaN or null.

+          The values are either numbers indicating result from successful run, ``null`` indicating a failed benchmark, or ``NaN`` indicating a benchmark explicitly skipped by the benchmark suite.

         - ``params``: contains a copy of the parameter values of the benchmark, as described above.
 If the user has modified the benchmark